Sudeva Delhi hold Real Kashmir FC to 2-2 draw | Sports-Games

 A first-half brace from Tiago Adan gave Real Kashmir a two-goal lead at the break, but a fine second half comeback saw Sudeva Delhi take away a point from the contest, thanks to goals from Sreyas V G and Seithenlang Lotjem.

+At Kalyani, defending champions Gokulam Kerala avoided a major upset as the their match against Rajasthan United ended in a 1-1 draw.
+Rajasthan United rode on Sardor Jakhonov's goal from the spot to lead for most of the match, but the red card to Julian Omar Ramos in the 66th minute opened up the game.
+In the 90th minute, Ronald Singh scored the equaliser as Gokulam Kerala managed to salvage a point.

-Real Kashmir FC got off to a fantastic start by taking the lead through Brazilian frontman Tiago Adan as early as the second minute.
+Earlier, Real Kashmir FC got off to a fantastic start by taking the lead through Brazilian frontman Adan as early as the second minute.

 Sudeva made a steady recovery despite the early setback and saw plenty of the ball in the opposition half.